tshepang/blog/content/recent-movies-2008-10-21.md

 only saviour.
 The guy really is talented and helps the movie get bearable.
 It was perhaps 10 years back when I first watched it, and even was unsatisfied especially by Satan, and then by Martin Sheen as a very miscast villain.
-It's a very bad movie wih disgusting visuals, even for its time.
+It's a very bad movie with disgusting visuals, even for its time.

 One thing that attracted me to *Closer* is Mike Nichol's attachment as